 Sometimes, you may face cases where the certificate application gets rejected and, as a result, the certificate cannot be issued.
 In this article we will explain what should be done if your certificate got rejected and how the certificate rejection can be avoided.

-The certificate can be rejected in two ways:
+The certificate can be rejected in three ways:

-Let us review both in details and find out what to do if the certificate got rejected.
+Let us review these in detail and find out what to do if the certificate got rejected.

 Certificates rejected by a Certificate Authority